jaygray0919/wsdoc/docs/index.rst

    git clone `https://github.com/AFDSI/websites.git <https://github.com/div1127/amp.dev.git>`_ -b docker-updates

-Note: For now, you may use the above-mentioned repository and branch.
+Note: For now, you may use the above|end|mentioned repository and branch.
 After your confirmation, I can raise a PR and get this merged to the repo/branch of your choice.

-Create a PAT (Personal Access Token) and update docker-compose-manual.yml file.
+Create a PAT (Personal Access Token) and update ``docker-compose-manual.yml`` file.
 ===============================================================================

 Create a PAT:

 https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token

-Once the PAT is generated, copy and update the docker-compose-manual.yml file (environment section).
+Once the PAT is generated, copy and update the ``docker-compose-manual.yml`` file (environment section).

 Build the container and bring up the application.
 =================================================